Arno H. Denecke: Judicial career

 In 1962, Arno Denecke was elected to the Oregon Supreme Court.
-He then served starting in 1963 until he resign from the bench on June 30, 1982.
-He was re-elected in 1968, 1974, and 1980.
-Denecke was selected as chief justice in 1976, and served in that capacity until he resigned in 1982.
-While on the bench he wrote many opinions including Seattle-First National Bank v.
+He started in 1963 and was re-elected in 1968, 1974, and 1980.
+Denecke was selected as chief justice in 1976, and served in that capacity until he resigned from the bench on June 30, 1982.
+While on the bench he wrote many opinions, including Seattle-First National Bank v.
 Oregon Pacific Industries, 262 Or.
 578, 500 P.2d 1033 (1972) and Gustafson v.
 Payless, 269 Or.
 354, 525 P.2d 118 (1974).
 As chief justice he was involved with reforms of the court that centralized many administrative tasks under that position.

 Later years and family

 After leaving the court he was an advocate for school reforms and led an investigation of Oregon's State Accident Insurance Fund.
 Denecke was married to Marguerite L. Gahr.
 He had two stepchildren, Michael Potter and Shirley Potter.
 He had 3 children with longtime wife Selma.
 Arno Denecke died on October 20, 1993, in Salem, Oregon, at the age of 77.
 The Marion County Bar Association gives the Arno Denecke Award annually to attorneys for pro bono work.